Chartered Member - MIStructE

 - Successfully complete the Institution's Initial Professional Development (IPD), which consist of 13 core objectives set to bridge the gap between education and becoming a Chartered Member.

-- Attend and pass a Professional Review Interview (PRI) and the seven hour Chartered Membership Examination.
+- Attend and pass both parts of the Professional Review: Professional Review Interview (PRI) and the seven hour Chartered Membership Examination.
+Candidates can choose the order in which they sit the Exam and Interview.

 There are three alternative routes to Chartered Membership: